jdferreira/data-processing-book/en/modules/module7.md

     connection.commit()
 ```

-2. The following commands read the pathway data from our files from previous modules and add them to the database.
+2. Add the following code to the script, which will read the data from each pathway and add them to the database.
-Append this code to the script:
 ```python
     import csv